List of EastEnders two-hander episodes: Max and Stacey Branning (26 March 2010)

-The episode follows on from the previous episode where Max discovers where his daughter-in-law Stacey is staying after the death of her husband, Bradley (Charlie Clements), and her confession to the murder of Archie.
+The episode follows on from the previous episode where Max discovers where his daughter-in-law Stacey is staying after the death of her husband and Max's son, Bradley (Charlie Clements), and her confession to the murder of Archie.
 Max goes up to her flat and enters, pressing her for details of Archie's murder, the night of Bradley's death and what she had done in her absence.
 Stacey explains that she was angry at Archie and was worried about what Bradley would do to him after he found out about the baby.
 A minute after Bradley confronted Archie, she found Archie on the floor and, lucid and angered at what he had done to her and to her best friend Danielle Jones (Lauren Crace), pushed the bust onto his head, but ran after his fingers twitched, fearing he would call the police.
 She did not initially tell Bradley the truth about what she did that night, fearing that he would take the blame for her.
 When she finally told him while they were packing on their wedding night, she offered to confess to the police herself, but he convinced her to flee Walford with him regardless out of his love for her.
 Stacey also reveals that after she fled the morgue, she contemplated suicide but could not bring herself to do it for the sake of her unborn child; she then went to her mother's old flat which was deserted and did not move for three days; eventually leaving to buy food and drink.
 Max tells her that he wants to hand her in to the police.
 Max then chases Stacey outside, where she trips and he catches her.
 He then drags Stacey to a car, which he breaks into and bundles her into.
 He then hot-wires the car and drives to a police station.
-After telling Stacey that she must confess to her mother and the Mitchells first, he drives her back to Walford where he eventually changes his mind after expressing that Bradley would want her to be happy.
+After telling Stacey that she must confess to her mother Jean Slater (Gillian Wright) and the Mitchell family first, he drives her back to Walford where he eventually changes his mind after expressing that Bradley would want her to be happy.
 The episode ends with them both entering their respective houses and the camera panning up over Walford, rising so high that it morphs into the EastEnders credits.